entoj/entoj.github.io/user/export/CmExporter.md

 # CoreMedia exporter

-A CoreMedia (CM) jsp artefact exporter that is based on the JSP exporter - it inherits all behaviours for standard jsp files and extends it with CM specific requirements.
-All configured entities will export their templates as single jsp files.
-Any macro calls are resolved at runtime via cm:include.
+A CoreMedia (CM) jsp artifact exporter that is based on the [JSP exporter](JspExporter.md) - it inherits all behaviors for standard jsp files and extends it with CM specific requirements.

+The exporter will use the underlying JSP exporter when the entity does not have a valid [CoreMedia type](#type) configured.

+All configured entities will export their templates as single jsp files with macro calls transformed to jsp/cm:includes.

 ## Feature Support {#FeatureSupport}